Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 CRNA: Anesthesia Services, PA, Newark & Seaford, Delaware

-anesthesia group in Delaware and one of the largest private practice anesthesia groups in the country.
-ASPA is the exclusive anesthesia provider for Christiana Care Health System, home to Delaware’s only
+group in Delaware and one of the largest private practice anesthesia groups in the country.
+ASPA is the exclusive anesthesia provider for Christiana Care Health System, home to Delaware’s only Level I trauma

-patients at Nanticoke Memorial Hospital, two additional Ambulatory Surgery Centers, and two Sedation Dentistry Centers.
-Our Anesthesia Care Team is comprised of 40+ board certified anesthesiologists, over 100
+Memorial Hospital, two additional Ambulatory Surgery Centers, and two Sedation Dentistry Centers.
+Our Anesthesia Care Team is comprised of 40+ board certified anesthesiologists, over 100 Certified Registered Nurse

 Nurse Anesthetist: Fox Chase Cancer Center, Philadelphia, Pennsylvania